VictorAvelar/mollie-api-go/docs/README.md

 type InvoiceStatus string
 ```

-InvoiceStatus status of the invoice
+InvoiceStatus status of the invoice.

 ```go
 const (